nereasastre/Music_Corpus_Annotator/README.md

 press the "Previous" button.
 - **Save annotations**: If you want to save your annotations to a .json file, press the "Save" button.
 This is not mandatory, since as saving is automatically triggered before closing the page, and before rendering the next/previous score.
+- **Flag file as corrupted**: Press Ctrl+Delete to flag a file as corrupted.
+This will replace the .json associated to the file to say "Corrupted file", and the annotations will not be saved.

 This is what the application will look like after some annotations:
 ![Demo.png](Demo.png)